foursixnine/docs/content/authentication/managing-commit-signature-verification/displaying-verification-statuses-for-all-of-your-commits.md

 You should only enable vigilant mode if you sign all of your commits and tags and use an email address that is verified for your account on {% data variables.product.product_name %} as your committer email address.
 After enabling this mode, any unsigned commits or tags that you generate locally and push to {% data variables.product.prodname_dotcom %} will be marked "Unverified."

+Commits made through github.com via the editor, will use GitHub's GPG key instead of yours.

 {% data reusables.identity-and-permissions.verification-status-check %}

 ## Enabling vigilant mode